 When a child is seriously hurt at a daycare, there may be mixed feelings of worry, anger, and frustration.
 My daughter was enrolled in day care at 4 months as her mom had to go back to work and I remember with crystal clarity getting the phone call that a child in her class had viral meningitis!
 They closed the school for a week and cleaned everything.
 There are few things in life so scary as exposing your young child to harm.
+After 40 plus years of handling these cases, we are able to let you know upfront if a case is viable or not.

 We all understand that accidents can happen but when they happen because safety rules are ignored and the injury could have been prevented, it may be time to take action.
 Atlanta child daycare facilities have a duty of care to provide a safe environment for their young ones.
 When they fail to do so, a daycare can be found liable for their negligence in causing a child’s injuries and owe compensation to the family of the injured child.